PE Wax

 Candle Industry

 Though less common, PE wax finds its application in the candle industry.
-It’s used to modify the properties of paraffin wax, improving the burning quality and stability of candles.
+We use that to modify the properties of paraffin wax, improving the burning quality and stability of candles.

 For example; specialty candles incorporate PE wax to achieve specific melting points and burning characteristics.